Athletic recruiting in the year without sports

 Claudia Chang, a swim recruit for the class of 2025, managed to narrowly escape this problem –– she visited and committed to Yale shortly before the dead period was implemented.

 “I feel very fortunate that I was able to make my decision and be on campus before this whole pandemic,” Chang said.
 “Seeing how the team works and the team environment was super important to me.
 I had some friends who didn’t get a chance to visit before COVID.
-They have visited campus and gotten the chance to meet with a few swimmers, but I think they are definitely disappointed that they didn’t get a chance to go on an and meet the whole team.”
+They have visited campus and gotten the chance to meet with a few swimmers, but I think they are definitely disappointed that they didn’t get a chance to go on an official and meet the whole team.”

 “Anybody that comes down on a recruiting visit and watches one of our practices, it’s going to mark them.
 We can have lots of discussions and Zoom calls and so on, but for them to actually have a palpable sense or feel for our squad is eliminated.”